Monday, January 2, 2012

 Leaving Ghana and "How It Was"

-What saddened me most was the idea that every relationship I made while in Ghana would never again be as I remember it.
-When I return to Ghana, we will all have changed.
+What saddened me most was the idea that every relationship I made in Ghana would never again be as I know it now.
+When I return to Ghana we will all have changed.
 I'm not opposed to change, but the concept of "how it was" is sacred to me.
 Leaving my Ghanaian community was like waking up too soon from a good dream.
-You have the mental power, the imagination to finish it however you want, but instead you want to try to find the happy ending by dreaming.
-You go back to sleep, try to access and continue the good dream, but you can't.
-"How it was" reshaped me, maybe just as much as a childhood shapes a person.
-And now "how it was" will be only a memory.
+You have the mental power, the imagination to finish it however you want, but you would rather find the happy ending by returning to the dream.
+You go back to sleep and try to continue the good dream, but you can't.